i18n-site/rust/i18/tests/md/en/seo.md

 ## Principle

-`i18n.site` adopts a non-refreshing single-page architecture.
-In order to facilitate search indexing, a separate static page and `sitemap.xml` will be generated for crawlers to crawl.
+`i18n.site` employs a single-page architecture without refresh, and to facilitate search indexing, generates separate static pages and a `sitemap.xml` for crawlers to access.

-When the `User-Agent` of the access request is that of the search engine crawler, the request will be redirected to the static page via `302`.
+When the `User-Agent` of an access request is identified as a search engine crawler, the request will be redirected to a static page via a `302` redirect.

-On the static pages, use `link` to indicate the links to different language versions of this page, such as:
+On the static pages, use the `link` tag to specify the links to different language versions of the page, for example:

 ```
 <link rel=alternate hreflang=zh href="https://i18n.site/zh/.htm">
 <link rel=alternate hreflang=en href="https://i18n.site/en/.htm">
 ```

-## Configure the Object Storage for uploading static files
+## Configure Object Storage for Uploading Static Files

-Static files can be generated locally, but a more common approach is to upload them to the object storage.
+Static files can be generated locally, but it is more common to upload them to object storage.

-Taking the `.i18n/htm/ol.yml` configuration file in the demo project as an example
+Take the `.i18n/htm/ol.yml` configuration file in the demo project as an example

 ```yml
 host: